markedjs/marked/.github/PULL_REQUEST_TEMPLATE.md

 ## What was attempted

 Describe what code combination got you there

 -->

 ## Contributor

 - [ ] Test(s) exist to ensure functionality and minimize regresstion (if no tests added, list tests covering this PR); or,
 - [ ] no tests required for this PR.
 - [ ] If submitting new feature, it has been documented in the appropriate places.

 ## Committer

 In most cases, this should be a different person than the contributor.

 - [ ] Draft GitHub release notes have been updated.
-- [ ] cm_autolinks is the only failing test (remove once CI is in place and all tests pass).
-- [ ] All lint checks pass (remove once CI is in place).
 - [ ] CI is green (no forced merge required).
 - [ ] Merge PR